 "Oh my god!
 What could it be?
 We're all doomed!
 Who's flying this thing?!
 Oh right, that would be me.
 Back to work"

-The "Leaf on the Wind" shawl is the first in my Firefly/Serenity series (which will be sold individually and as part of an eBook).
+The "Leaf on the Wind" shawl is the first in my Firefly/Serenity series.
 It has a unique seamless construction.
 It is initially knit in the round to make the center medallion, then partially bound off and worked flat, before the edging is knit on sideways.

 If you are a fan of the show, the first design is based on Wash because he is awesome.
 It combines a leaf motif (from his quote "I am a leaf on the wind, watch how I soar") and a modified version of cables from his super sweet cable knit sweater.
 If you are not a fan of the show (watch it - you'll love it!!), it's just a really pretty cable knit shawl with flowers and leaves and cabled braids/knots.

 The pattern includes written instructions (p.1-8), and complete PRINTED or DIGITAL charts (p.9-15).

 * For the shawlette in lace weight you will need less than 800 yds (under 100g) and for the shawlette in fingering between 950-1000 yds (under 205-300g)